 The rooms of Dökk are the result of the coming together of these meanings in a single form of symbolism that accompanies the whole narrative.
 Inside these places of the mind, universes are constructed that evoke the various stages of life.

-MAKING OF - REAL TIME
+MAKING OF - SET UP

 Dökk is the upshot of three years of work aimed at the creation of a work capable of stimulating a sense of profound empathy, transmitting two key concepts: the synchronicity and the unforeseeableness of human existence.